souhaiebtar/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Create a Billing Alarm

-after watch [chirag video][chirag video], i did setup a billing alarm using *CloudWatch* like shown in
+after watch [chirag video][chirag video], i did setup a billing alarm for 25$ using *CloudWatch* like shown in

 ![AwsBillingAlert][awsBillingAlertOnCloudWatch]

 ### Creating a budget

-i created the budget using the information from [chirag video][chirag video], the picture [awsBudgetSetup][awsBudgetSetup] show the result
+i created the budget using the information from [chirag video][chirag video], the picture below show the result which is set to equal to 25$ or greater, the

+![awsBudgetSetup][awsBudgetSetup]

 [awscliSetupImage]: assets/proofAwsCliInstalledWithCredentialApplied.png